alta3/llm-the-alta3-way/doc/provider/gb/setup.md

    ansible-playbook model/{{ model }}/install.yml
    ```

+    > It will take approx. 1 hour and 7 minutes for this playbook to complete.
+The reason for this is needing to download the model to the Paperspace VM which takes quite a while.
+It may appear the Ansible Playbook has stalled, but I assure you -- It has not.

 0. Update the test script.
 Since we are using Llama for this example, replace *main* with **llama-cli**.
 Other models see [binary name changes](https://github.com/ggerganov/llama.cpp/blob/master/examples/deprecation-warning/README.md)

 0. Run the test.